KEY AREAS OF FOCUS:

 - END OF FIRST PAGE OF THE DRAFT BILL -

 Our Program that works Page and Read More and Topics Pages on this very web site include dozens of downloads and online references related to the justification for this Bill.
 Our True American page includes copies of all the Editions of the True American which are routinely distributed to our members.
 Our Key Documents Section and every Web Page include a wealth of information, including our “Legislative Appeal” that we mailed to every member of Congress and the Trump Administration back in April 2017.
 That Appeal was meant to expose them to the Medicare Advantage for All idea and hopefully to spark Congress to use Medicare Advantage to replace Obamacare.
 A second Key Document, “The Best Bipartisan Answer to Repeal and Replace Obamacare” was hand-delivered to the Heritage Foundation, HHS, and the most of key members of Congress on both sides of the aisle during the recess week of August 2017.
-This Plan Document was handed to the staff of most of the Senators in the Senate Finance Committee and the Health (HELP) Committee and in the House of Representatives, members in the Energy & Commerce, Ways & Means, Budget, Tuesday Group Committees and the Freedom Caucus, including the leadership of both bodies on both sides of the aisle.
-Based on the lack of acknowledgement we received after both distributions; it is likely that both documents were never read, certainly by the Congressional Representatives themselves.
-However, we now stay in regular communication with the majority and minority Chairs of these committees and some of the Senators and Representatives that are in our corner.
+This Plan Document was handed to the staff of most of the Senators in the Senate Finance Committee and the Health (HELP) Committee and in the House of Representatives, members in the Energy & Commerce, Ways & Means, Budget, Tuesday Group Committees, and the Freedom Caucus, including the leadership of both bodies on both sides of the aisle.
+Based on the lack of acknowledgment we received after both distributions; it is likely that both documents were never read, certainly by the Congressional Representatives themselves.
+However, we now stay in regular communication with the majority and minority chairs of these committees and some of the Senators and Representatives that are in our corner.

-Undaunted in our quest (and although we would make some amendments) we still believe “THE BEST BIPARTISAN SOLUTION” document which was hand delivered, is a well-referenced expose of how we, as a nation, got into the Affordable Care Act mess that we are in and why Medicare-Advantage-for-All is the best way out of that mess, Today.
+Undaunted in our quest (and although we would make some amendments) we still believe “THE BEST BIPARTISAN SOLUTION” document which was hand-delivered, is a well-referenced expose of how we, as a nation, got into the Affordable Care Act mess that we are in and why Medicare-Advantage-for-All is the best way out of that mess, Today.
 We have 30 Million Americans with NO health insurance.
 This should be of greater concern to All Americans.

 Congress is still struggling to find a solution to the problem of affordable health insurance that is fair and equitable for everybody.
 Hillary Clinton was the First Lady to come up with the name - Medicare Part C - twenty-five (25) years ago when her husband Bill was President.
 She subsequently tried to promote a Medicare Buy-In Program.
 Hillary has kept this idea alive for her entire career.
 Democrats essentially put the Hillary Public Option idea on the table and still promote it.
 But now it certainly is on the back-burner since the ACA and now Senator Bernie Sanders' Medicare for All plan.
 The Democrats House and Senate versions of the "Medicare 4 All" programs, is in and of itself, a tacit admission that the ACA is "NOT" working and they need to support another program that We The People can afford.
 The Medicare Advantage For All program that we recommend should be their answer, and also the Republicans answer to our problems.
 Representatives from Both parties need to come together and sign on as sponsors to the above DRAFT Senate Bill, which we recommend to get the ball rolling!
 Is doing nothing for the American people a better alternative for Congress?
 We do not think so.